Free Retail Calendar 2023

 Fall is slowly setting in, kids are returning to school and parents have more time to relax … and do some shopping.
 Review your top sellers and prepare coupons and discounts for your customer base.

 Mid-September brings THE festival for beer lovers: Oktoberfest.
 Even though it originates from Germany, it is widely celebrated around the world.
 The festival attracts over 6 million visitors to Munich alone!
-You can jazz up your visuals with beer, lederhosen, and pretzels.
+You can jazz up your visuals with beer, lederhosen, and pretzels and anything beer or fun-related.

 Pro Tip

-This is a great time to start preparing your inventory and campaigns for Black Friday and Cyber Monday in November.
+Early September is a great time to start preparing your inventory and campaigns for Black Friday and Cyber Monday at the end of November.
 For a detailed breakdown on how to prepare for THE sales events of the year, read our Amazon Black Friday Strategy Guide for Sellers and Vendors.

 - September 1: Back to School (differs per school)